What kind of chocolate to choose + raw chocolate recipes

 Cacao is usually available in nibs, powder, or whole bean form.
 You can find cacao at most natural grocery stores and online.
 Make sure to buy certified organic raw cacao.
 While it’s not always necessary if you’re familiar with the company you’re buying from, buying cacao with fair trade certification ensures you are not contributing to the unethical farming practices still used in many countries.

-Start by using small amounts (1 tbs of powder or 5-10 nibs) and slowly increase if desired.
-Mix into warm or cold drinks (include it in smoothies for a velvety chocolate finish), or add it to raw desserts.
+Start with small amounts (1 tbsp of powder or 5-10 nibs) and increase as desired.
+Mix into warm or cold drinks (including smoothies for a velvety chocolate finish), or add it to raw desserts.
 Use your imagination and enjoy!

 Recipes for Raw Cacao